More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Introduction

-Our framework can be used on tree-decompositions to obtain $2^{O(k)}\cdot n^{O(1)}$ time algorithms parameterized by tree-width for all the problems considered in that paper.
-Indeed, given a vertex separator $S$ of size $k$, the number of $d$-neighbor equivalence classes over $S$ (resp. $V(G)\setminus S$) is upper bounded by $2^k$ (resp. $(d+1)^{k}$).
-For this reason, we can consider our framework as a generalization of the rank-based approach of \cite{BodlaenderCKN15}.
-Our framework generalizes also the clique-width adaptation of the rank-based approach used in \cite{BergougnouxK19} to obtain $2^{O(k)}\cdot n$ time algorithms, $k$ being the clique-width of a given decomposition, for \textsc{Connected ($\sigma,\rho$)-Dominating Set} problem and \textsc{Feedback Vertex Set}.
-However, the constants in the running times of the algorithms in \cite{BergougnouxK19,BodlaenderCKN15} are better than those of our algorithms.
+One general question in parameterized complexity is, given a function $f:\bN\to \bN$ and a parameter $k$, to identify problems which admit algorithms running in time $f(k)\cdot n^{O(1)}$ for any input of size $n$ (or $n^{f(k)}$ if the problem is known to be $W[i]$-hard for some $i\geq 1$), and the literature on parameterized complexity is full of exemplified functions and problems (see, for instance, the book \cite{Cyganetal15} with a bunch of upper and lower bounds on running times of algorithms, under (S)ETH).
+Among the exemplified functions, the one $[k\mapsto 2^{O(k)}]$ is probably the most considered one, maybe because it allows us to solve efficiently the same problems in instances whose parameters are logarithmic in their sizes.
+Indeed, there are a lot of problems, parameterized by tree-width or clique-width, that were identified to admit algorithms running in time $2^{O(k)}\cdot n^{O(1)}$ and that are essentially tight under ETH (see, for instance, \cite{Bui-XuanTV13,Cyganetal15}).
+The authors of \cite{BergougnouxK19} and \cite{BodlaenderCKN15} pushed further this set of problems by showing that many problems with connectivity or acyclicity constraints admit also $2^{O(k)}\cdot n^{O(1)}$ time algorithms, parameterized by tree-width or clique-width.
+We can transform in polynomial time a decomposition of clique-width $k$ into a layout of $d$-neighbor-width at most $2^{kd}$ (Theorem~\ref{thm:rao} and Lemma~\ref{lem:compare}), and given a vertex separator $S$ of size $k$, the number of $d$-neighbor equivalence classes over $S$ (resp., $V(G)\setminus S$) is upper bounded by $2^k$ (resp., $(d+1)^{k}$).
+For this reason, we can consider our framework as a generalization of the rank-based approach considered in \cite{BergougnouxK19} and \cite{BodlaenderCKN15} as it allows us to consider more parameters and push further the set of problems that can be solved efficiently, under ETH, when considering these parameters, for instance, mim-width and rank-width.
+Notice, however, that the constants in the running times of the algorithms in \cite{BergougnouxK19,BodlaenderCKN15} are better than those of our algorithms.
 For instance, the authors in \cite{BergougnouxK19} obtained a $15^k\cdot 2^{(\omega+1)\cdot k}\cdot k^{O(1)}\cdot n$ time algorithm for \textsc{Feedback Vertex Set}, while in this paper, we design a $54^{k}\cdot 2^{2(\omega+1)\cdot k}\cdot n^{4}$ time algorithm for this latter problem.
-Indeed, our approach is based on a more general parameter and is not optimized neither for tree-width nor clique-width.
-Our framework simplifies the algorithms in \cite{BergougnouxK19,BodlaenderCKN15} because contrary to \cite{BergougnouxK19,BodlaenderCKN15} we do not use weighted partitions to encode the partial solutions.
-Consequently, the definitions of the dynamic programming tables and the computational steps of our algorithms are simpler than those in \cite{BergougnouxK19,BodlaenderCKN15}.
-This is particularly true for \textsc{Feedback Vertex Set} where the use of weighted partitions to encode the partial solutions in \cite{BergougnouxK19} implies to take care of many technical details concerning the acyclicity.
+Indeed, our approach is based on a more general parameter and is optimized for neither tree-width nor clique-width.
+Even though the use of partitions can be considered as a formalism in \cite{BergougnouxK19} and \cite{BodlaenderCKN15}, our framework avoids naturally the use of partitions.
+We prove that for connected and/or acyclic constraints, classifying the partial solutions with respect to their $d$-neighborhoods, for some $d\geq 1$ depending on the considered problem, is enough to show that, if $M$ is a binary matrix whose rows are the partial solutions computed so far, and its columns are the possible extensions of the partial solutions into complete solutions, any minimum (or maximum) weighted basis of $M$ is a representative set.
+We moreover prove that one can indeed compute a minimum (or maximum) weighted basis of size bounded by a polynomial on the number of $1$-neighborhoods for connectivity constraints (see Theorem \ref{thm:reduce1}).
+For acyclicity constraints, we prove a bound polynomial on the number of $2$-neighborhoods and linear in a parameter $\mathcal{N}_{\sf f}$ that depends on the considered graph parameter ${\sf f}$ (see Theorem \ref{thm:reduceacy}).
+Consequently, the definitions of the dynamic programming tables and the computational steps of our algorithms are simpler than those in \cite{BergougnouxK19,BodlaenderCKN15} and are almost the same as the ones given in \cite{Bui-XuanTV13}, except for the fact we call the {\sf reduce} function in addition at each step.
+This is particularly true for \textsc{Feedback Vertex Set} where the use of weighted partitions to encode the partial solutions in \cite{BergougnouxK19} takes care of many technical details concerning the acyclicity.